Dust Mite Allergy

 House dust mites are microscopic, insect-like creatures related to the tick and spider family.
 They feed primarily on scales from human skin and are often found in bedding, upholstered furniture and carpeting.

 What Causes Dust Mite Allergy?

-Mite allergy is a reaction to the decomposing animal parts and mite droppings from the bugs found in house dust.
+Mite allergy is a reaction to the decomposing animal parts and mite droppings found in house dust.